Temporal-Driver/goes-timelapse-generator/README.md

 ### Features

 - GOES-East Full Disk GIF Timelapses
+- GOES-West Full Disk GIF Timelapses
 ___
 ### Planned Features

-- GOES-West Timelapses
-- More GOES-East Regions
+- More regions than just Full Disk
+- Saving presets
+- GIF compression
-- FFMPEG Functionality
+- FFMPEG functionality to generate videos
+- Smarter user experience (i.e. command line usage rather than input prompts)
 ---
 ## How To Use
+- Clone the repo or download a release
-- First, install the required libraries from requirements.txt
+- Install the required libraries from requirements.txt
-*(Open your shell and navigate to the location of requirements.txt)*
+*(Open your shell in the repo/release folder)*
 ```shell
 pip install -r requirements.txt
 ```
 - Run main.py and follow the instructions
+#### Note:
+- When you enter a start/end time, make sure the minutes are in increments of 10 otherwise no images will be found.
+(This will be fixed in a future update)
+- Times are in UTC
+- Images are not yet deleted automatically, so be sure to clear out the images folder to save space after generating.
 ___
 ### Authors